The following sources of funding are available to students from outside the EU who wish to study in the UK:

 Chevening Scholarships are the UK government's global scholarship programme, funded by the Foreign and Commonwealth Office (FCO) and partner organisations.
 The Scholarships are awarded to outstanding scholars with leadership potential.
 Awards are typically for a one-year masters degree.

 Chevening Scholarships are for talented people who have been identified as potential future leaders across a wide range of fields; including politics, business, the media, civil society, religion, and academia.
 Applicants should be high-calibre graduates with the personal, intellectual and interpersonal qualities necessary for leadership.
 Chevening Scholars come from more than 110 countries worldwide (excluding the USA and the EU).
-There are more than 41,000 Chevening alumni around the world who together comprise an influential and highly regarded global network.
+Please visit the Chevening website for more information about eligibility criteria.

-For information on applying for a Chevening Scholarship, sign up now for alerts at www.chevening.org and read the guidance for applicants at www.chevening.org/apply.
+For information on how and when to apply for a Chevening Scholarship, sign up now for alerts and read the guidance for applicants at www.chevening.org/apply.
 Full information about deadlines and priority subjects for countries which offer Chevening Scholarships will be available on the country pages of www.chevening.org.

 British Marshall Scholarships help finance Americans of high ability to study for a degree in the UK.
 The Foreign and Commonwealth Office funds them.
 Up to 40 scholarships are awarded each year.